Mesfin Hagos: Childhood and education

+Mesfin was born in the small village of Azien, north of Asmara, on 21 November 19, 1947.
+He went to secondary school in Debre Berhan and attended the Addis Ababa University until 1966.

 Rebel fighter

-Mesfin was a founding member of the Eritrean People's Liberation Front (EPLF) in 1977.
-Before founding that organization, he had joined the Eritrean Liberation Front (ELF) in 1966 as an ordinary member.
+Mesfin was a founding member of the Eritrean People's Liberation Front (EPLF) in 1973.
+Before founding that organization, he had joined the Eritrean Liberation Front (ELF) in 1967 as an ordinary member.
 He eventually became Deputy Commander of ELF Zone 5.

 Mesfin Hagos left the ELF in 1970 with Isaias Afwerki, Major General Asmerom Gerezgiher, Solomon Weldemariam, and Tewelde Eyob.
 Hagos was a part of the founding leadership of the EPLF.
 Mesfin Hagos briefly served as the Chief of Staff in the EPLF.
 He was one of the commanders of the Battle of Af'abet that destroyed the backbone of the Ethiopian army.